Pigasus (politics): Press conference and arrests

 The nomination of Pigasus for president occurred on the morning of August 23, 1968, at the Chicago Civic Center (subsequently renamed as the Richard J. Daley Center) in front of the Picasso sculpture.

 Pigasus was transported to the rally in a station wagon, escorted by seven Yippies.
 There were 50 Yippies carrying campaign signs and handing out literature.
 There were about 200 spectators on hand, along with ten uniformed Chicago policemen and several detectives, under the personal supervision of 1st District Commander James Riordan.
 The pig was placed in a police wagon and taken to the Chicago Anti-Cruelty Society.

 Jerry Rubin was in the process of reading the "acceptance speech" for him when Pigasus was "arrested" by the police.
 Seven Yippies, including Jerry Rubin and Phil Ochs, were arrested and charged with disorderly conduct.
 The driver of the station wagon was also charged with obstructing traffic.
 Rubin later said that a policeman came to the jail cell and said "You guys are all going to jail for the rest of your lives—the pig squealed on you!"
 However, the Yippies were released after each posted a $25 bond.

-Trial

-Pigasus and the Yippies were charged with disorderly conduct, disturbing the peace, and bringing a pig to Chicago.
-At the Chicago Seven conspiracy trial, defense counsel William Kunstler accused the Democratic Party of doing exactly the same thing.

-The trial of the Yippies was covered by CBS, NBC, ABC, the Washington Post, the New York Times, the Chicago Sun Times, the AP and UPI wire services, and many other major U.S. news outlets.

-In addition to singer/songwriter and Youth International Party activist Phil Ochs, numerous members of the Youth International Party testified to the seriousness with which Pigasus had been vetted and briefed, in preparation for his campaign.